 conditioned space-An enclosed area within a building that is heated and designed, or modified, to have a complete and effective pressure boundary.
-Garages, barns, unattached shops, sheds, unfinished attics and crawlspaces are considered unconditioned space for the purposes of incentive qualification.
-Garages are defined as any space, whether heated or not, that feature a large door designed to permit the entry of an automobile.
+Garages, barns, unattached shops, sheds, unfinished attics and crawlspaces are considered unconditioned spaces for the purposes of incentive qualification.
+Basements are considered conditioned space.
+Garages are defined as any space, whether heated or not, that features a large door designed to permit the entry of an automobile.
 Contact the Home Retrofit program for more information.

-connected area-For purposes of incentives eligibility, an area is considered connected to another area if there is not a complete physical separation between the two.
-For example, in a half story that has rake attics, a crown attic, and vented sloped cavities between the two, the rake and crown attics are considered connected by the vented sloped cavities.
+connected area-For purposes of incentive eligibility, an area is considered connected to another area if there is no complete physical separation between the two.
+For example, in a half story that has rake attics, a crown attic and vented sloped cavities between the two, the rake and crown attics are considered connected by the vented sloped cavities.